Breed Profile: Staffordshire Bull Terriers

 The Staffy will generally live 10 to 16 years, though this breed can be prone to cataracts and joint problems.

-It is not a dog for every family, as it needs every family member to be firm, confident and consistent as a pack leader.
+It is not a dog for every family, as they need every family member to be firm, confident and consistent as a pack leader.
 If strict rules are not established, this dog can become unruly and disobedient.
-The Staffy also has a tendency to chew whatever it can get hold of, so curbing this behavior early is an important aspect of the training process.
+The Staffy also has a tendency to chew whatever they can get hold of, so curbing this behaviour early is an important aspect of the training process.

-If they get enough exercise (30 minutes every day), Staffordshire bull terriers will be fine with apartment living, but they tend to be very active indoors.
+If they get enough exercise (at least 60 minutes every day), Staffordshire bull terriers will be fine with apartment living, but they tend to be very active indoors.
+Mind-stimulating feeding activities such as lick mats and slow feeder bowls, as well as interactive toys may help keep your staffies occupied and happy at home.
 As a family-oriented and friendly dog, the Staffy makes an ideal companion for families large or small.

 Share On